 The City routinely fails to offer shelter to homeless residents during encampment sweeps.
 This failure is why the District Court issued the injunction in the first place.
-Even now, there are almost 500 homeless people on a shelter waitlist that was opened this summer.
-Of those people on the waitlist, the City has successfully placed only 13 people in shelters.
+Even now, there are over 100 homeless people on a shelter waitlist that was opened this past summer.
 Meanwhile, the City has shut same-day shelter lines making it impossible for hundreds of unhoused people to access shelter when they need it.